FaridTaghavi/MultiharmonicCumulants/README.md

 	in[]:= cCorr[{3, 1, 1, 1}, {4, 5, -6}, {3, 4, 5, 6}, corr]
 	out[]= -corr[-3, 3] (corr[-6, -3, 4, 5] + corr[-5, -4, 3, 6]) + 1/2 (corr[-6, -3, -3, 3, 4, 5] + corr[-5, -4, -3, 3, 3, 6])

-An explaination for each function can be obtained by adding a "?" at the beginning of the function's name.
+An explanation for each function can be obtained by adding a "?" at the beginning of the function's name.
 For instance,

 	?cQvec
 returns